meanskyleb/HirePersonalityBackEnd/Readme.md

 3. type 'update-database' without the '' and press enter.
 4. wait for the command to complete and your datatables should be functional.

+To download the front end please go to: https://github.com/zackigoldberg/HirePersonalityFrontEnd;

 ## Architecture
 This project uses N-Tier architecture to encapsulate structural concerns of the application into assemblies per concern.